IMPORTANT NOTICE

 Spanish must be provided.

-the applicant's full name and a final balance that meets or
+including the applicant's full name and a final balance that

-exceeds the minimum required amount for each month of stay.
+meets or exceeds the minimum required amount for each month of

 - Proof of current or past employment (justify income)

-avoid any delays in the processing of your application.
+legible to avoid any delays in the processing of your

 - For stays of more than 180 days: